rajanjoshi/spring-boot-batch-cloud-run/README.md

-This is a regular Spring Boot application using Tomcat server.
+This is a Spring Boot application using Tomcat server.

 ## Build
 ```